ManageIQ/manageiq.org/source/documentation/faq.html.md

   business needs dictate.
-As your legacy applications are adapted to run stateless in the cloud, you will need to move them gradually to your private cloud, or mix elastic infrastructure and traditional scale-up virtual resources in the same application
+As your legacy applications are adapted to run stateless in the cloud, you will need to move them gradually to your private cloud, or mix elastic infrastructure and traditional scale-up virtual resources in the same application.

 ## Who should care about ManageIQ &mdash; and why?